Tuesday, May 27, 2025

-So whites dominate: If you click "African slave trades images" on the web, you will find dozens of pictures dealing with the Atlantic slave trade, a few with that to North Africa, and, except for lines of chained captives who could be going anywhere, almost none within Africa itself.
+If you click "African slave trades images" (please notice the plural) on the web, you will find dozens of pictures dealing with the Atlantic slave trade, a few with that to North Africa but except for lines of chained captives who could be going anywhere, almost none within Africa itself.

 The Slave Trade by Auguste François Biard, 1840 / zoom